Nocturia Keeping You Awake? 4 BPH Health Risks

 Don’t Lose Sleep; BPH Care May Be Easier Than You Think

 If caught early, nocturia-related symptoms of BPH can be treated non-invasively.
-Lifestyle modifications, such as changing diet and Kegel exercises, are a likely start.
-Medications, including muscle relaxants, also can treat mild to moderate BPH.
+Lifestyle modifications, such as changing diet and performing pelvic-strengthening Kegel exercises, are a likely start.
+Medications, including muscle relaxants, also can relieve the symptoms of mild to moderate BPH.

 Treatment is necessary not only to monitor the prostate’s growth, but also to ensure a good night’s sleep.
 This too will improve overall health and recovery, and ideally make nocturia a sleepy memory.